-- A planned programme of visits are provided in the summer term for pupils starting in September, including extra visits for those pupils with additional needs. - Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - If pupils are transferring from another school, the previous school records will be requested prior to transfer. - Should you have any concerns, please contact the SEND team.
+- A planned programme of visits are provided in the summer term for pupils starting in September, including extra visits for those pupils with additional needs. - If pupils are transferring from another school, the previous school records will be requested prior to transfer. - Should you have any concerns, please contact the SEND team.